x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/planning-for-high-availability-and-site-resilience-exchange-2013-help.md

 There are general requirements that must be met for deploying these features, as well as hardware, software, and networking requirements that must also be met.

-**Contents**

-General requirements

-Hardware requirements

-Storage requirements

-Software requirements

-Network requirements

-Witness server requirements

-Planning for site resilience

 ## General requirements

 Before deploying a database availability group (DAG) and creating mailbox database copies, make sure that the following system-wide recommendations are met:

 - Domain Name System (DNS) must be running.
 Ideally, the DNS server should accept dynamic updates.
 If the DNS server doesn't accept dynamic updates, you must create a DNS host (A) record for each Exchange server.
 Otherwise, Exchange won't function properly.

 - Each Mailbox server in a DAG must be a member server in the same domain.

 - Adding an Exchange 2013 Mailbox server that's also a directory server to a DAG isn't supported.

 - The name you assign to the DAG must be a valid, available, and unique computer name of 15 characters or less.

 ## Hardware requirements